 What is the recovery time following weight loss surgery?

-Most patients return to work after about three to five weeks, but that varies according to individual circumstances.
+Most patients return to work after three to five weeks, but that varies according to individual circumstances.
 For example, if you have had major abdominal surgery, it may take several months to feel well enough to return to work.

 The recovery time following weight loss surgery depends on several factors: